Tekkiech/Computer-Science-A-Level/README.md

 # Adaptive Revision & Quiz System - A-Level Computer Science Project

+## Hello there!
+My name is Isaac Olukanni, I am a A-Level student at St. Cuthbert's Catholic Sixth Form.
+This is my NEA Project built in Python

 Simple CLI quiz tool in Python.
 Use it to practice GCSE and A-Level topics.
 The app is intentionally small and self-contained so it's easy to read, run and